 Australian fan Jeremy G. Byrne (b.1964) died on November 24.
 Byrne was the editor of Eidolon and The Year’s Best Australian Science Fiction and Fantasy.

-Dealer Wayne McCloud died on November 24.
+Dealer Wayne McCloud (b.1945) died on November 24.
 McCloud specialized in selling Doctor Who, Star Trek, and Star Wars collectibles at science fiction conventions across the Midwest, including at MarsCon and Chicago TARDIS.

 Fan Diana G. Gallagher (b.1946) died on December 2.
 Gallagher won the Hugo Award for Best Fan Artist in 1989.
 She went on to write numerous novels based on Buffy the Vampire Slayer, Sabrina the Teenage Witch, and Alex Mack.
 Gallagher was also an active filker.